 - Wash and dry fruit.
 Cut all fruit in 1/2"-1" pieces.

-- Combine all ingredients in a medium sized bowl and toss well with the yogurt and maple syrup.
+- Toss fruit well with the yogurt dressing.
 Allow to sit for 10-15 minutes for chia seeds to absorb excess moisture.

-- Can be refrigerated up to 24 hours.
+- Enjoy immediately.
+Can be refrigerated up to 24 hours.